Clearbit vs. Crunchbase Comparison

 Pro costs $49/month (annual billing) or $99/month (monthly), with a 7-day free trial.
 Business pricing starts at $199.
 Pro includes search across 4M+ companies, firmographics, funding data, AI-powered insights, 2,000 export rows/month, and 10 contact unlocks/month.

 Business adds predictions, CRM integrations, 5,000 export rows/month, and 500 contact unlocks/month.
-Contact data beyond what's included costs $29/month for 100 unlocks up to $99/month for 500.
+Contact data beyond what is included costs $29/month for 100 unlocks up to $99/month for 500.
 The Data Boost marketplace (adding tech stack, patent, and private valuation data from five partners) is $360/year.

-No public prices.
-The company offers ZoomInfo Lite, a permanent free tier (not a trial) with 10 monthly export credits and access to the B2B database, plus a 7-day free trial of paid features.
-Paid plans are organized into three tiers (Professional, Advanced, Enterprise) across Sales and Marketing product lines, with features like intent signals, AI capabilities, and advanced integrations gated by tier.
+ZoomInfo Lite is a permanent free tier (not a trial) with 10 monthly export credits and access to the B2B database.
+A 7-day free trial of paid features is also available.
+Paid plans scale based on seat count, credit volume, and feature access, with intent signals, AI capabilities, and advanced integrations available across plans.

 For a direct comparison: Crunchbase Pro at $49/month gives you funding data and company search.
-HubSpot Starter with Breeze Intelligence gives you CRM enrichment (cost depends on your HubSpot plan).
-ZoomInfo's free Lite tier gives you basic access to 100M+ profiles with limited exports, and paid plans provide contact data at scale, intent signals, and go-to-market execution at enterprise pricing.
+HubSpot Starter with Breeze Intelligence gives you CRM enrichment at a cost that depends on your HubSpot plan.
+ZoomInfo's free Lite tier gives you basic access to 100M+ profiles with limited exports, and paid plans provide contact data at scale, intent signals, and go-to-market execution.

 Clearbit vs. Crunchbase vs. ZoomInfo: Which should you choose?